-For this reason, treatment centers provide dual diagnosis programs for their clients to treat both substance use disorders and mental health disorders simultaneously.
-When treatment centers combine these treatments, clients can receive appropriate monitoring for both conditions and psychological assessments when needed.
+For this reason, we provide dual-diagnosis treatment programs to simultaneously treat substance use disorders and mental health disorders.
+By combining these treatments, we help clients receive appropriate monitoring for both conditions and psychological assessments when needed.

-- Individual therapy: Individual counseling addresses your loved one’s issues.
-This is necessary because your loved one will not necessarily want to introduce personal subjects in group therapy.
-In individual sessions, clients have the opportunity to take what they learn in group therapy and apply it to their personal lives.
-In most cases, clients meet for individual therapy for at least one session per week at the behavioral health care counseling center.
+Individual Therapy: Individual therapy allows you to introduce personal subjects you may not wish to explore in group therapy.
+In individual sessions, you have the opportunity to take what you learn in group therapy and apply it to your personal life.
+In most cases, clients meet for individual therapy for at least one session per week to learn coping skills and relapse prevention tools.

 Family Therapy: Addiction doesn’t just affect one person; it also impacts the families of those suffering from addiction.
 For this reason, we also offer family therapy.
 The most important thing that family members can learn is how to communicate more effectively with each other.
 Family members can also learn to resolve problems better and strengthen their relationships.
 This is extremely necessary to establish important family ties and maintain sobriety.